Q. I own mineral rights and don't know what they are worth. What do I do?

 Q. Can I keep my name confidential and use your company as the primary contact for any inquiries about my ad?

-A. No. We have discontinued this part of our service as of December 24, 2013.
-If you want us to act as your agent, contact us directly at www.baycrestenergy.com.
+A. If you want us to act as your agent, contact us directly at www.baycrestenergy.com.

 Q. What does it mean when I am listing with your service?